 Hall earned a BSc in maths with computing from the University of Durham before beginning her IT career with a five-year spell as a project manager at Shell UK.
 She then moved on to commence a 20-year career at the BBC.

-Her roles at the broadcaster included Head of IT at BBC News, director of the Parliamentary Broadcasting Unit that films the House of Commons, and CIO.
+Her roles at the broadcaster included CIO, Head of IT at BBC News and Director of the Parliamentary Broadcasting Unit that films the House of Commons